hyphacoop/handbook/guides.md

 1. Verify that the amount shows up correctly on the `Expense Reimbursement` column on [Employee Payroll](http://link.hypha.coop/payroll) of the applicable pay period, so it gets entered into Wagepoint on the next payroll run.

-1. 🚧 Track the expense appropriately in [Quickbooks Online](https://quickbooks.intuit.com/ca/).
+1. After reimbursements are paid out through Wagepoint, our bookkeeper will file the the amounts into expense accounts in [Quickbooks Online](https://quickbooks.intuit.com/ca/) based on the [Posting Journals](https://drive.google.com/drive/u/0/folders/1wWo9KqNwWdUK5d-jkApV3id_Y_dpftT9) and [Employee Expenses](https://link.hypha.coop/expenses) sheet.

 ## Invoices